 - Users don’t own the site since they don’t pay for hosting.

-With limitations like these, it’s difficult to make it big in the world of blogging or take your online business up a notch.
-Now that you’ve really taken to stardom, it’s time to move on to bigger things – starting with moving your WordPress.com blog to a self-hosted WordPress.org platform.
+With limitations like these, it’s difficult to make it big in blogging or take your online business up a notch.
+Now that you’ve taken to stardom, it’s time to move on to bigger things – starting with moving your WordPress.com blog to a self-hosted WordPress.org platform.

 Before You Get Started

-By now you’re probably convinced that WordPress.org is much, much more flexible and feature-rich than its free counterpart.
+You’re probably convinced that WordPress.org is much more flexible and feature-rich than its free counterpart.
 However, before you can move on to the tutorial, there are a few things you’ll need to have in place.

 WordPress.org is a self-hosted platform which means that the first thing you’ll need is to have a domain name and sign up for a reputable web hosting service that acknowledges WordPress.
-The hosting company you ultimately decide to go with will affect your site in the long run.
+The hosting company you ultimately choose will affect your site in the long run.

 - A free domain.